knjk04/Bookshelf/CONTRIBUTING.md

 - E.g. RecyclerView over ListView

 ### 5.3 Minimise variable scope
 If something can be local, it should be made local.
+A variable should be declared as close to where it is used as possible.
+This can help reduce the likelihood of a bug occuring, as well as improve readability.

+### Exceptions

-### 5.4 Catch specific exceptions
+#### 5.4.1 Catch specific exceptions
-Instead of just catching Exception, if it is possible to catch (a) particular exception(s), do so.
+Instead of just catching ```Exception```, if it is possible to catch (a) particular exception(s), do so.

 Bad:
 ```java
 try {